7 Ways to Avoid Meltdowns

 1. Proper sleep

 When children don’t get their sleep, they are cranky.
 Heck, when I don’t get my sleep I’m cranky.
 According to doctors, children need at least 12 to 14 hours sleep a day.
-Bedtime should be between 7 1Proper_sleepand 9.
+Bedtime should be between 7 and 9.
 I personally think 7:30 is a great bedtime, because it gives moms and dads some time together.
 When children have healthy sleeping habits they’re happier when they are awake.

 2. Watch your time